edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-06-13-advantages-of-elearning.md

 "Producing and providing distance learning courses consumes an average of <strong>90% less energy</strong> and produces <strong>85% fewer CO2 emissions</strong> per student than conventional face-to-face courses."

-{% asset 'blog/2017/2017-06-13-advantages-of-elearning.jpg'
+{% asset 'blog/2017/2017-06-13-advantages-of-elearning03.png'
-   alt='12 Advantages of eLearning For Your Employees' class='marginTop marginBot'%}
+  alt='eLearning consumes 90% less energy than in-person training' class='marginTop marginBot' %}
 {: .wideImage }

 ##  What about the disadvantages of eLearning?